cerb/cerb.github.io/_posts/2017/07/2017-07-18-Impersonation.md

 ---
+title: 'Tip: Impersonate other workers as an administrator'
+excerpt: Administrators can impersonate other workers to assist with configuration or troubleshooting.
+summary: This page provides instructions for administrators on how to impersonate other workers in Cerb.
+This feature is useful for setting up interfaces or viewing issues from another worker's perspective.
+Administrators can access this function by navigating to the Workers section, selecting a worker's profile, and clicking the Impersonate button.
+To return to their own account, administrators simply click on their own name in the top right corner of the browser window.
 layout: post
-title: "Tip: Impersonate other workers as an administrator"
-excerpt: Administrators can impersonate other workers to assist with configuration or troubleshooting.
 author: The Cerb Team
-date: 2017-07-18 17:30:00 -0700
+date: "2017-07-18 17:30:00 -0700"
 permalink: /tips/impersonation/
 tags: cerb tips mailbag
 ---